starsky logo

 Training started with a video game

-I installed American Truck Simulator in the control station, so new drivers could get used to the control station interface before handling a real truck.
+I installed American Truck Simulator in the control station.
+New drivers could get proficient with the control station interface playing a video game, before attempting to operate a truck in the real world.

 Hands-on training was incremental.
-We started with slow figure-eights, handoffs, and safety drills.
-Drivers gradually learned how to apply the brakes and make turns without tossing everyone around in the truck.
+We started with safety drills, handoffs, and slow circles around a large, private, open lot.
+They practiced how to make turns and apply the brakes smoothly, without tossing everyone around in the truck.

-Over time, we were able to move from a closed lot to low-traffic areas.
-After that was driving with a trailer, driving on the highway, on-ramps, off-ramps, and eventually in street traffic.
+In time, they were able to move from the closed lot to low-traffic areas like back roads and rest stops.
+After that came operating a truck with a trailer, driving on the highway, on-ramps and off-ramps, and gradually into increasing densities of street traffic.

 teleop-view

-Waiting to make a left turn in Florida
+Remote driver waits to make a left turn during driving practice

 SYSTEM Design